-The following policies apply to all emails between students and the instructor.
-Please respect the fact that your Instructor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
+The following policies apply to all emails between students and the Professor.
+Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
 Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".